Recently a reader asked me for some ideas for play activities for a 1 year old.

 Your little one will soon start repeating these simple sounds and words.

-Why not hand over some crayons and marker and let her decorate his car!
+Why not hand over some crayons and markers and let your child decorate their car!

 I know this is all about fun with cardboard, but if you don’t have a box a laundry basket makes a great substitution!